Les Horvath: College career

 After graduating, Horvath attended Ohio State University on a work scholarship, but managed to make the school's football team in 1940.
-Horvath was small for a football player – he weighed just 160 pounds – but was a quick runner and had a strong arm.
+Horvath was small for a football player – he weighed just 160 lb – but was a quick runner and had a strong arm.
 Ohio State's football team was a disappointment in 1940, however, finishing the season with a 4–4 win–loss record under head coach Francis Schmidt.
 Schmidt was fired after the season and replaced by Paul Brown, an Ohio high school coach who had guided Massillon Washington to a series of undefeated records and state championships.
 Brown simplified Ohio State's offense, but imposed a level of discipline and organization that had been absent under Schmidt.
 Horvath was a reserve halfback in the Buckeyes' single-wing offense in 1941, when the team posted a 6–1–1 win–loss–tie record and finished second in the Big Ten Conference standings.
 He played in many games, but senior fullback Jack Graf and senior halfback Tom Kinkade got most of the carries for Ohio State.

 Despite his small frame, Brown recognized Horvath's potential as a senior in 1942 and made him a regular starter at halfback beside Paul Sarringhaus and fullback Gene Fekete.
 While Sarringhaus and Fekete were Ohio State's main offensive weapons, Horvath averaged eight yards per carry in a victory over Pittsburgh and scored two touchdowns and passed for 109 yards in a win over Illinois in Cleveland.
 Ohio State was ranked first in the country in the AP poll early in the season, but fell in the rankings after a loss to Wisconsin in October.
 The team won the rest of its games, however, including a 21–7 victory over arch-rival Michigan at the end of the season.
 Horvath passed to Sarringhaus for a 35-yard touchdown and caught another 32-yard touchdown pass from Sarringhaus in the Michigan game.
 Ohio State's 9–1 record put it on top of the Big Ten standings and in the final AP poll, giving the school its first-ever national championship.